Binance Review

 For crypto: Go to Wallet, then Deposit.
 Select your coin and double-check the network.
 Sending USDT on the wrong network means lost funds.
 TRC-20 is cheapest for USDT.
 BEP-20 (BNB Chain) is cheapest for most Binance-listed tokens.

 For fiat: SEPA bank transfer is free and arrives in 1-3 business days for European users.
 Credit card is instant but costs 1.8%.
-I recommend starting with a small test deposit ($50-100) to make sure everything works before sending larger amounts.
+Starting with a small test deposit ($50-100) to confirm the process before sending larger amounts is standard practice.

 Step 5: Make Your First Trade (2 Minutes)